stitchlang/stitch/README.md

 ## Command Substitution

+Command Subtitution is expected to be a very common construct in this language.
+Note that Command Substitution runs a command and returns stdout of that command as a string.
+Note unlike other scripting languages, the command is executed within the current process environment.

 ```
 # run command and return one line of output as a string with no trailing newline
 (PROG ARGS...)